Brown-1023/Microlearning-Content-Generator/DEPLOYMENT.md

 # Cloud Run Deployment Guide

-This guide covers deploying the Microlearning Content Generator to Google Cloud Run.
+This application is designed to run as a **single container on Google Cloud Run**, serving both the UI and API as specified in Milestone 2 requirements.

 ## Prerequisites